After my post on “Rust Never Sleeps and Neither Does Endometriosis” I was overwhelmed with such lovely messages from some amazing people

 But if you are going to have a hysterectomy you need to know the facts and know that endometriosis will still be there.Sometimes the endo has really spread to other parts of the body so hysterectomy really doesn’t solve that at all.

-It is hard to help from afar, but if you do want my help, I do Skype consults so I could help you.
-I do help people all over the world and Skype now offers a medium to do that.
+It is hard to help from afar, but if you do want my help, I do online consults so I could help you.
+I do help and assist people all over the world and online platforms (zoom, skype) now offers a medium to do that.

 I can’t give advice over the internet because of legal and professional ethical reasons, so I do need to see people, or at least Skype them to be able to give advice.
 It needs to involve a consultation.